 Donors want to know that their support makes a difference.
 That makes sense, doesn’t it?
 According to Bloomerang 5% of donors leave because they think the nonprofit doesn’t need them.

 One way to tell donors that they matter is to tell them of the great impact they’ve made with their gift.

 But timeliness is key.
 Don’t wait a week and send a letter.
 Instead, immediately send an email that reinforces the impact they just made!

 3. Tell donors how their money is used

 Donors want to know how their money is used.
 They may not be looking for a detailed balance sheet, just how their money funds the impact they seek.

 Regularly publish project updates and outcome stories on your blog, and in your email newsletter.
 Share pictures of gardens being dug, homes being built, kids smiling proudly about their achievements.

 4. Say thank you

-Thank you expresses what it means to be human, what it means to be interconnected with others, what it means to have gratitude.
+Thank you expresses what it means to be human, what it means to be interconnected with others.
+Thank you calls forth the power of gratitude.

 Saying thanks isn’t about finding the cheapest way to say it.
 It’s about saying it in a way that donors notice – and remember.